UPDATED: This article was originally published in September, 2018 and has been revised to include up-to-date information.

 The high season for trekking in Peru runs over the drier months (April to October).
-The most popular time to hike the Inca Trail is from June to August – which is therefore the most crowded time.
+The most popular time to hike the Inca Trail is between June and August – which is therefore the most crowded time.
 If you want to avoid the worst of the crowds, pick a shoulder month like May or October.
-The weather should still be fine, and it won’t be quite as packed.
+The weather is generally still pretty fine, and it won’t be quite as packed.
 The only month that is completely off the table is February – the Peruvian government shuts down the trail for maintenance during this month.

 More pre-trip reading: